greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

    );
 ```

-When you specify `int33` as a column type in a `CREATE TABLE` command, the column is created with the storage directives you specified for the type:
+When you specify `int33` as a column type in a `CREATE TABLE` command, the column is created with the storage parameters you specified for the type:

 ```
 CREATE TABLE t2 (c1 int33)